clarklindev/threejourney/README.md

 #### directional light

-- parallel light from same direction
+- parallel light from same direction - light travelling in parallel to each other
 - you can change light orientation by changing light position
 - light rays point to center of scene